A bright, herbaceous vinaigrette of sweet mint is paired with tender stalks of grilled asparagus.–Bobby Flay

 - Serves 4

-- 1/4 cup loosely packed fresh mint leaves, finely chopped, plus more for garnish
+- 1/4 cup loosely packed mint leaves, finely chopped, plus more for garnish

 - 1/2 cup unseasoned rice vinegar (or substitute Champagne vinegar)